French Football Federation: Overseas France

-Executive Committee
+Executive committee

 Academies

-The French Football Force operates 14 élite academies throughout the country of France, the most famous being Le Centre Technique National Fernand Sastre, or simply Clairefontaine, which was created by former FFF president Fernand Sastre in 1976.
-Located 50 km southwest of Paris in Clairefontaine-en-Yvelines, Clairefontaine is arguably the finest football academy in the world.
-It has a high reputation of producing some of the most gifted French players including Nicolas Anelka, Louis Saha, William Gallas and national team top scorer Thierry Henry.
+The French Football Force operates 14 élite academies throughout the country of France, the most famous being the INF Clairefontaine, which was created by former FFF president Fernand Sastre in 1976.
+Located 50 km southwest of Paris in Clairefontaine-en-Yvelines, INF Clairefontaine is arguably the finest football academy in the world.
+It has a high reputation of producing some of the most gifted French players including Nicolas Anelka, Louis Saha, William Gallas and former national team top scorer Thierry Henry.

 Registration

-Players selected to an academy must be at least 13 years of age, have French citizenship, and be living and playing within the region of the academy the player is registering for.
+Players selected to an academy must be at least 13 years of age, have French nationality (rule valid until 2010), and be living and playing within the region of the academy the player is registering for.
 Registration for new players at an academy normally begins in October the year before players enroll at the academy when prospective applicants are 12 years of age.
 Players have until December to register with their club for acceptance into the academy.
 The first set of trials are carried out by each district within its respective region.
-Each district selects a set number of players who will traveled to the region's academy to attend a tryout, which is usually held over a three-day period.
+Each district selects a set number of players who will travel to the region's academy to attend a tryout, which is usually held over a three-day period.
 The dates of the tryouts vary depending on the academy.
 The Clairefontaine academy normally hold its tryouts during the Easter school holidays, however the academy in Châteauroux holds its tryouts in June.
 After the three days, the academy director and officials will convene to select a maximum of 22 players with three or four of the 22 being goalkeepers.
 The number of players selected also vary depending on the academy.